waepoints/waepointstandards-documentation/outline.md

 ### Initial Consent System Commands

-...consent/consents/consenting/consented to the most recent revision…, … consent/consents/consenting/consented to the set of provisions which are the Waepoint System Standards’s set of the provisions which are of the newest, each time there’s a newest, standardized Waepoint System Standards version…
+...consent/consents/consenting/consented to the most recent revision…, … consent/consents/consenting/consented to the set of the provisions which are the Waepoint System Standards’s set of the provisions which are of the newest, each time there’s a newest, standardized Waepoint System Standards version…

 ### Consent System Commands